 Windows 95 Electron

-“There’s no Internet Explorer but it does come with Netscape 2.0 which is era-appropriate for Windows 95.
-There’s also a Reset button now – an essential on computers from that time and the update from the initial release also supports sound.
-In short, Rieseberg has create a time machine,” according to Life Hacker.
+You won’t find Microsoft Internet Explorer, but it does come with Netscape 2.0 which is era-appropriate for Windows 95.
+It also features a Reset button now – an essential on computers from that time and the update from the initial release also supports sound.
+Put simply, Rieseberg has create a time machine, or so we would like to think.
 Download it here.

 Author